It’s not actually possible to write a user-defined numeric type in Java due to absence of

 public Rational(double value);

-This constructs a Rational that’s exactly equal to value.
-(But note that value is probably inexact to begin with, and this will likely generate really huge numerators and denominators in general.
-This’ll be a good choice only if you know that you have a double value that’s some not-too-large power of two or if you really do need an extremely accurate conversion.)
-This throws an IllegalArgumentException if value is non-finite.
+This constructs a Rational that’s exactly equal to value; but note that value is probably inexact to begin with; and this will likely generate really huge numerators and denominators in general.
+This’ll be a good choice only if you know that you have a double value that’s some not-too-large power of two or if you really do need an extremely accurate conversion.If you can tolerate the big numerators and denominators, this can be faster than the two-argument version immediately below because we know that Java’s doubles conform to IEEE 754, and so we can break out the significand and exponent by twiddling bits and thus do most of the arithmetic in primitive types.
+We do only trivial BigInteger arithmetic in constant time.

 public Rational(double value, double accuracy);